Learning Brain vs Survival Brain

 • Lean on social support networks that provide empathy, perspective, and alternate viewpoints.

-• Prioritize rest, exercise, and nutrition to maintain robust frontal brain functions less reliant on easy survival shortcuts.
+• Prioritize rest, exercise, and nutrition to maintain robust frontal brain functions that are less reliant on easy survival shortcuts.

 Conclusion